wrnrlr/prelude/readme.md

 In Prelude we don't use JSX or some templating language to descript html content, instead we use a DSL called Hyperscript that can be written in JavaScript or TypeScript.

+The `h` function has 3 arguments, 1 manditory and 2 optional.
+The first argument is either a `string` or a `function`, and tells The second and/or third arguments respectivaly, are the properties and/or the childen of the first argument.

 The `h` function is used in either of two ways based on the type of the first argument, when it is a string it will create a html element like , and when it is a function it will create a reactive component.